 Google’s mobile-first indexing gives priority rankings to mobile-friendly websites over the others.

-If you happen to own an eCommerce store, being optimized for mobile is an absolute must.
+If you happen to own an eCommerce store, is optimized for mobile is an absolute must.
 When it comes to eCommerce development, creating mobile-friendly stores comes down to deciding between adaptive and responsive designs.

 But even your marketing strategies must be optimized for mobile if you want to see positive results.